McG: 2000–2007

-Impressed with McG's music videos, Drew Barrymore approached him about directing a Charlie's Angels film.
+Impressed with McG's music videos, Drew Barrymore approached him about directing a film adaptation of Charlie's Angels.
 He accepted, wanting to take on bigger projects, and pitched the movie to the studio executives, who were initially reluctant but later approved the project after much persistence.
 The film, for which he was paid $350,000, was released in 2000 and went on to gross over $250 million worldwide with mixed critical reception from critics and fans alike.
 However, he won the Hollywood Breakthrough Award at the 6th Annual Hollywood Film Festival held in 2002.
-Proving himself to be quite bankable, Sony paid him $2.5 million to helm the military action-drama Dreadnought for Red Wagon Entertainment.
+Sony paid him $2.5 million to direct the military action-drama Dreadnought for Red Wagon Entertainment.
 He was also set to develop a sequel to Charlie's Angels and present his film producing debut with Airshow, the latter of which has yet to be made.

 In February 2002, Jon Peters and Lorenzo di Bonaventura attached him onto the fifth installment in the Superman film series that was in development hell, thus putting his previous projects on hold.
 McG and Peters hired J. J. Abrams to pen a new script for the film entitled Superman: Flyby, which was submitted in July 2002.
 Bailing out of the project in favor of Charlie's Angels: Full Throttle in September 2002, McG was replaced by Brett Ratner.
 Meanwhile, he developed and co-created a television series with John McNamara called Fastlane (2002), which was eventually canceled after one season due to the high costs of each episode.
 Josh Schwartz approached him and his producing partner, Stephanie Savage, about another television series as well, The O.C.
 (2003), which revolved around the lives of several teenagers based in McG's hometown of Newport Beach.
 McG was set to direct the pilot, but because of scheduling conflicts with Charlie's Angels: Full Throttle, he was replaced by Doug Liman.
 The show ended after four seasons in 2007.

 The sequel to Charlie's Angels followed in 2003, and although not as successful as the first, Charlie's Angels: Full Throttle (2003) also made over $250 million worldwide.
 Shortly thereafter, Sony extended its first-look production deal with Wonderland Sound and Vision for an additional three years, with Hot Wheels, Airshow, and Radiant on their film slate.
 Since then, none of those films have been developed with the former, which was previously supposed to be a directing vehicle for him in 2003 (he later chose to produce instead in 2006), being put into turnaround in 2009.